8 trends that drive the future of mobility

 4. Customized everything

 Digitizing our environment has led to us being used to a more diverse and personalized offer.
-From assembling our perfect a car to 3D-printed objects, customization has become regular.
+From assembling our perfect car to 3D-printed objects, customization has become the norm.
+Algorithms play an integral role in compiling the offers we’re presented with.
+The personalized offer we receive, depends on the moment and our location in the system.
+Our world has become more and more polarized and breaking through these barriers is one of the most important challenges society is facing.

 5. From ownership to use and from single use to sharing